Meghana-Patibandla/Database-Model-for-Hotel-Booking-System/README.md

 ## Data Security and Access

 - Robust access management system ensuring data is secure from unauthorized access, yet readily available to stakeholders.

-## ER Diagrams and Data Dictionary

-- Detailed Entity-Relationship diagrams provided to visualize the database structure.
-- A comprehensive data dictionary uploaded separately for in-depth field descriptions.